pySTEPS/pysteps.github.io/index.md

 Note that each github repository contains a single pySTEPS module. <br/>

 ## pySTEPS tutorials<a name="tutorials"></a>
+If all the needed dependencies are properly installed, you should be able to run the [pySTEPS tutorials](#tutorials). <br/>
+Note that you need to clone all the pySTEPS modules above to run the tutorials. <br/>
 Theses are the available tutorials included in pySTEPS:
 1. tutorials/tutorial1_motion.py
 2. tutorials/tutorial2_cascade.py